greenyyilei/LSRE--Yilei-Liu-/completions/Articles.md

 There are two typical ingredients in MDRE data management.
 The requirements state model is used for requirements refinement progress tracking.
 There are two modes in the requirement state model.

-In the continuous mode, product manager receive and register all kinds of requirements.
+In the continuous mode, product manager receives and register all kinds of requirements.
 It includes the following steps:

 Candidate: Each received requirements will have the status “Candidate”.

 Approved: The requirements with status Candidate will be reviewed at regular time intervals.
 The requirements that are being accepted get the status “Approved”.
 This process is very difficult as it is hard to confirm the quality of the requirements.

-Specified: The pervious description of the requirements is almost not very clearly and detail for planning and developing, then a more suitable and detailed specification is linked to the requirements.
+Specified: The previous description of the requirements is almost not very clearly and detail for planning and developing, then a more suitable and detailed specification is linked to the requirements.

 Discarded:  The requirements being rejected get the statusDiscarded.
-The reason report will be send to the submitter.
+The reason report will be sent to the submitter.
 The discarded requirements are not deleted from the database to enable future analyses.

 In release mode, the release scope is frozen in order to manage the release development project.
 It includes the following steps: